 When he’s not finding a photo’s rightful owner, @PicPendant devotes time to debunking fake and hoaxed images on social media.
-He’s not alone in this endeavour either.
+He’s not alone in this endeavor either.

 “I’m not sure if all people sharing fake pictures or stories actually believe in them,” says Janne.
 “Some might retweet or like a fake picture because it “looks nice”.
 Perhaps some people don’t actually care if a picture or story is real.”

 Indeed, many of them aren’t.
-Ever marvelled at a crystal-clear view of the galaxy?
+Ever marveled at a crystal-clear view of the galaxy?
 How about the frozen canals of Venice, which haven’t actually frozen over since 2012?
-These images are usually CGI-renders, snatched from the defenceless portfolio of an inspecting graphic artist.
+These images are usually CGI-renders, snatched from the defenseless portfolio of an unsuspecting graphic artist.

 — HoaxEye (@hoaxeye) March 17, 2017